learning-over-education/lcl/README.md

-This is the official repo for generating the Learning Creative Learning (LCL) website.
-See the website code in the gh-pages branch.
+This is the official repo for generating the Learning Creative Learning (LCL) 2014 website.